Indiana Electronics & Communications - Structured Cabling

 Low in Voltage

 Low voltage cabling refers to the installation and management of cables that carry signals at a relatively low voltage level.
 These cables are commonly used for transmitting data, voice, video, and other communication signals within buildings or other structured environments.
-Low voltage cabling systems are designed to operate safely and efficiently, adhering to industry standards and regulations to minimize the risk of electrical hazards.
+We design Low voltage cabling systems to operate safely and efficiently, adhering to industry standards and regulations to minimize the risk of electrical hazards.

-Examples of low voltage cabling applications include structured cabling for networking, telephone systems, audiovisual equipment, security cameras, access control systems, and environmental controls.
-We can provide a full suite of services for all your infrastructure needs.
+Examples of low voltage cabling applications include structured cabling for networking, telephone systems, audio/visual equipment, security cameras, access control systems, and environmental controls.
+We provide a full suite of services for all your structured cabling needs.

 what's this mean?